 You might not notice them.
 Small, minnow-size fish that dart into reeds near the river banks with a passing shadow.
 Timid they may be.
 But stickleback have quite a story to tell biologists in Central Oregon — and around the globe.

-On a warm, sunny summer morning on Oregon’s high desert, dozens of stickleback in the Crooked River have made their way into a fish trap set by biology major Deidre Hall.
+On a warm, sunny summer morning on Oregon’s high desert, dozens of stickleback in the Crooked River have made their way into a fish trap set by biology major Deidre Heil.
 A few yards away, wearing shorts, t-shirt and river shoes, Deidre scans the makeshift, mobile lab she has set up on the tailgate and in the cab of her pick-up truck.

 She checks off her equipment — test tubes, pipettes, aluminum foil, Sharpie pens.
 Satisfied, she grabs a bucket, pliers and net, and steps hip-deep into the fast running river with biology instructor and researcher Ann Petersen.